 DiGA Fasttrack vs. DMD and PECAN: Differences

 The following chart presents the key differences between the DiGA Fast Track and DMD with the PECAN process in France.
-An important difference here is primarily that DiGA can currently only be medical devices of risk classes I and IIa according to MDR (in future possibly also IIb), while France also allows risk classes IIb and III for DMD in the PECAN process.
+An important difference here is that DiGA can currently only be medical devices in risk classes I, IIa and IIb according to MDR (in the future possibly also class III), while France also allows class III for DMD in the PECAN procedure.

 Actors